 “Historical perspective proves to be a wonderful way to assess contemporary conflicts and dilemmas.
 Unleashed and empowered, young scholars who cultivate the skills of applied history could become a major force in enhancing the well-being of Western communities in the 21st century.
 Their energy and knowledge add up to one of the most valuable—and most underutilized—renewable resources of the American West today.” – Patty Limerick

 The first part of this program, “Skills Repurposing” is an all-expense paid weekend workshop intensive in Applied History with Patty Limerick starting in the Fall of 2019.
 This workshop will train recent Ph.D. recipients, History postdocs, and adjunct faculty to become applied historians who can draw on the expertise of scholars from a range of disciplines to reach a wider audience.

 The application period is now closed.
 Results will be announced early August 2019.

 Starting in the Fall of 2019 the Center will also host “Weekends with the Accomplished.”
 These workshops for CU graduate students, as well as regional graduate students, will feature established scholars who are accomplished practitioners of Applied History.

 And in the Summer of 2020, the Center will orchestrate a three-week, all-expense paid, “Summer Workshop,” that will take a deep dive into the “repurposing” of young historians’ skills.
 Participants will be recent Ph.D. recipients, and graduate students attending Colorado universities, colleges, and community colleges.
 Previous attendees of the “Skills Repurposing” weekend workshop intensive will have the opportunity to return to Boulder to act as mentors, while also giving presentations at the workshop, using their own adventures as parables and case studies of the potential of Applied History.

-The Application period for the “Summer Workshop” will open in early 2020.
+The application period for the “Summer Workshop” is open now until Feburary 28, 2020.
+Apply today!